DanSimonson/spa/README.md

 ### A Spa Website Project

-> This is a full stack (MERN) app with MongoDB, React, Express, Nodejs.
-This is the front end React code deployed on Heroku.
+> This is a full stack (MERN) app with MongoDB, React, Express, Nodejs, deployed on Heroku.

-### DEMO
+### Front End Code

-### React with Redux state management Front End Code
+> React library with Redux state management is used on the front end.

-### Github Node, Express, MongoDB Back End Code
+### Back End Code

-### JWT Authentication, Protected Routes Included
+> Node, Express and MongoDb are used on the back end.

+### Authentication and Routing

+> JWT Authentication is used for login and registration and includes protected routes.

 [Click Here For DEMO ](https://spa-mariposa.herokuapp.com/)